niblicat/scrapescrap/README.md

 You can generate a summary using the power of GPT 3.5.
 To set up an API key for this program, follow these steps:

 1. **Open the OpenAI API page**:
-   Navigate to the [https://openai.com/blog/openai-api](OpenAI API website) and sign up or login.
+   Navigate to the [OpenAI API website](https://openai.com/blog/openai-api) and sign up or login.
 Note that you may have to pay for credits if you are using an existing account.

 2. **Make a new API key**:
    Visit the [API key page](https://platform.openai.com/api-keys).
 From here, you can create a new API key by with the "Create new secret key" button, shown below: